 - Select a column from the dropdown list.

-- Choose a stack position (such as Before or After).
+- Choose a stack position (like Before or After).

 - Enter the text that should appear in the designated position.